Isotopic signature: Carbon isotopes

 Similarly, carbon in inorganic carbonates shows little isotopic fractionation, while carbon in materials originated by photosynthesis is depleted of the heavier isotopes.
-In addition, there are two types of plants with different biochemical pathways; the C3 carbon fixation, where the isotope separation effect is more pronounced, C4 carbon fixation, where the heavier ^{13}C is less depleted, and Crassulacean Acid Metabolism (CAM) plants, where the effect is similar but less pronounced than with C_{4} plants.
+In addition, there are two types of plants with different biochemical pathways; the C_{3} carbon fixation, where the isotope separation effect is more pronounced, C_{4} carbon fixation, where the heavier ^{13}C is less depleted, and Crassulacean Acid Metabolism (CAM) plants, where the effect is similar but less pronounced than with C_{4} plants.
 Isotopic fractionation in plants is caused by physical (slower diffusion of ^{13}C in plant tissues due to increased atomic weight) and biochemical (preference of ^{12}C by two enzymes: RuBisCO and phosphoenolpyruvate carboxylase) factors.
 The different isotope ratios for the two kinds of plants propagate through the food chain, thus it is possible to determine if the principal diet of a human or an animal consists primarily of C_{3} plants (rice, wheat, soybeans, potatoes) or C_{4} plants (corn, or corn-fed beef) by isotope analysis of their flesh and bone collagen (however, to obtain more accurate determinations, carbon isotopic fractionation must be also taken into account, since several studies have reported significant ^{13}C discrimination during biodegradation of simple and complex substrates).

-Within C3 plants processes regulating changes in δ^{13}C are well understood, particularly at the leaf level, but also during wood formation.
+Within C_{3} plants processes regulating changes in δ^{13}C are well understood, particularly at the leaf level, but also during wood formation.
 Many recent studies combine leaf level isotopic fractionation with annual patterns of wood formation (i.e. tree ring δ^{13}C) to quantify the impacts of climatic variations and atmospheric composition on physiological processes of individual trees and forest stands.
 The next phase of understanding, in terrestrial ecosystems at least, seems to be the combination of multiple isotopic proxies to decipher interactions between plants, soils and the atmosphere, and predict how changes in land use will affect climate change.

 Similarly, marine fish contain more ^{13}C than freshwater fish, with values approximating the C_{4} and C_{3} plants respectively.

 The ratio of carbon-13 and carbon-12 isotopes in these types of plants is as follows: